epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 We will not always get it right and we encourage members of the community to reach out and let us know in cases where we miss the mark.
 We are committed to learning from one another and growing together.

 This code of conduct is a living document which is intended to evolve in line with feedback from members of the community.
 We welcome your input on any element of it.
-Please do reach out to our Community Manager Anna if you have any thoughts and/or suggestions: [anna.carnegie@lshtm.ac.uk](mailto:anna.carnegie@lshtm.ac.uk)
+Please do reach out if you have any thoughts and/or suggestions: <dc.fajardop@javeriana.edu.co>

 ## Where and when the code of conduct applies